David (The Lost Boys): Legacy

-The image of David showing his fangs for the first time has been picked as the cover for several books, such as John Kenneth Muir's Horror Films of the 1980s and The Vampire Book: The Encyclopedia of the Undead by J Gordon Melton.
+The image of David showing his fangs for the first time was used for the cover of John Kenneth Muir's Horror Films of the 1980s and The Vampire Book: The Encyclopedia of the Undead by J Gordon Melton.

 Joss Whedon has expressed that the character Spike on the television series Buffy the Vampire Slayer was inspired by David.
-Both David and Spike took visual inspiration from British punk rock icon Billy Idol.
-Sutherland has stated that Billy Idol was a main source of inspiration for the look of David, while Spike was directly referenced the episode "Sleeper", where the characters state that Idol took the idea for his look from Spike.

 The character became the eponymous vampire to people of the generation the film came out.
 This can be observed in a meme where he is seen killing the character Edward Cullen from the Twilight series, reflecting the resentment of vampire fans who feel characters like Edward have "ruined" what was once cool about vampires to audiences, which David stood for.

 In popular culture

 David's character was spoofed on the television show Bloopers after the release of the film.